-6.8.1 Removing the Backing Plate Cylinders
+6.8.1 Removing the Cylinder Blocks

-To remove the cylinders from the backing plate, do the following:
+To remove a cylinder block, do the following:

 - 1. Remove the hot runner from the machine.
 Refer to Section 4.3.2 for more information. - 2.
-Remove the valve stems.
-Refer to Section 6.11.1 for more information.
+Remove the backing plate.
+Refer to Section 6.7 for more information. - 3.
+Remove the valve stems and cover plate.
+Refer to Section 6.11.1 for more information. - 4.
+Remove the screws that secure the cylinder block to the manifold.